weaveworks-guides/weave-net-legacy/vagrant.md

 ## General usage pattern

-Most of our Vagrant-based guides adopt a usage pattern where one clones the repository first, the goes to a subdirectory with
+Most of our Vagrant-based guides adopt a usage pattern where one clones the [`weaveworks/guides`](https://github.cim/weaveworks/guides) repository first, then goes to a subdirectory with

     cd guides/<title>